 The grape's inherent orneriness inspired another pioneering experiment by the Laplace relations, resulting in a momentous development for the wine world.
 In 1991, Patrick DuCournau, a cousin of the Laplace brothers, invented micro-oxygenation, the process of introducing a little oxygen at different times during vinification.
 The Laplace family and their Château d'Aydie were the first to experiment and benefit from this new technique.
 This process both revolutionized the way Tannat was vinified in Madiran, and also gained broad usage throughout the world of modern winemaking.

-In addition to a little micro-oxygenation to calm Tannat's thorny tannins, Laplace also blends it with Cabernet Franc and Cabernet Sauvignon, adding complexity and a silky balance.
+In addition to a little micro-oxygenation to calm Tannat's thorny tannins, Laplace also blends it with Cabernet Franc, adding complexity and a silky balance.

 Andrew Jefford writes about Aydie: "This is one of the most immaculately and professionally run domains in the whole of France."
 The New France